ABOUT

 “Since the dawn of humanity, music has given voice to our spiritual evolution and shaped the identity of the human race.
 It is our most profound intellectual instrument to unite and to keep the world together." - Dino Zonic

-For the special concert in Sarajevo, New Year's Eve, 2018-19, Mr. Zonic conducted the premiere performance of "Bosnian Rhapsody" with the Sarajevo Philharmonic Orchestra, while in 2020, the composition "Fatima" was premiered in Sarajevo, which Mr. Zonic wrote and dedicated to the youngest victim of the Srebrenica genocide.
+In 2020, the special composition "Fatima" for the Sarajevo Philharmonic Orchestra and renowned Mezzo-Soprano, Adema Pljevljak, was premiered in Sarajevo, which Mr. Zonic wrote and dedicated to the youngest victim of the Srebrenica genocide.
+Aired by the Bosnia and Hercegovina National TV.

-Drawing on more than 35 years of contributions to the music and theatre world, musical ambassador, Maestro Zonic is traveling the world with his mission to inspire, connect, and “pollinate” humanity through music.
+With over 35 years of shaping the music and theatre landscape, musical ambassador Maestro Zonic moves forward with optimism, journeying worldwide to connect, inspire, and “pollinate” humanity through music.

 * * *